CityofToronto/bdit_data-sources/bluetooth/comparison_w_volume/README.md

 * An exponential fit was tried
 <br>

-A supplementary analysis, found in `prcentage_analysis.ipynb`, was conducted with the purpose of analyzing bluetooth observations as a percentage of volume.
+A supplementary analysis, found in `vol_percentage_analysis.ipynb`, was conducted with the purpose of analyzing bluetooth observations as a percentage of volume.

 <br>
 It was concluded that as the data exsits now, bluetooth observations may not be a good proxy for volume data.